Australia is lucky to be free from many of the world’s most damaging plant pests.

 Familiarise yourself with some of the exotic pest threats to your industry.
 You will be better able to recognise particular pest species should they enter Australia.

-National pests & disease outbreak website for information on how we respond to outbreaks and current national pest, disease and weed responses.
+Check out the National pests & disease outbreak website for information on pests, diseases and weeds that are under national eradication programs.

 Report your concerns